 The Water Resources Conference has gone mobile!
-Before the conference this year, we will send instructions to registered participants on how to download and view the Guidebook mobile app.
-Attendees will be able to plan their days with a personalized schedule and browse concurrent session and poster abstracts, presenter biographies, exhibitors, maps, and participate in the conference “backchannel” by posting on social media (Twitter and Facebook) before and during the conference.
+Attendees can plan their days with a personalized schedule and browse concurrent session and poster abstracts, presenter biographies, exhibitors, maps, and participate in the conference “backchannel” by posting on Twitter before and during the conference.

 We invite you to join the conversation about the Minnesota Water Resources Conference by tweeting about the symposium, or posting updates to your LinkedIn and Facebook pages.
 The conference hashtag is #mnwrc14.
 Type this hashtag in your tweets/posts to continue the conference "backchannel," or you may also search Twitter for this hashtag to view the tweets online.
 These social media efforts will help participants network and meet new colleagues prior to and during the conference.
 Low Impact Development & Stormwater Management – a special all-day session

 This special all-day session on low impact development (LID) and stormwater management continues the conversation from the 2013 International Low Impact Development Symposium.
-The session will include a keynote presentation on LID & stormwater BMP implementation models and lessons learned from the Chesepeake Bay region by Tom Schueler, Executive Director of Chesapeake Stormwater Network.
-University faculty members John Gulliver and Andy Erickson will provide an overview of the current and unfolding LID and stormwater BMP research in progress across Minnesota through the University with collaboration of a number of partners.
+The session will include a keynote presentation on LID & stormwater BMP implementation models and lessons learned from a regional/national perspective.
+(Speaker TBD) University faculty members John Gulliver and Andy Erickson will provide an overview of the current and unfolding LID and stormwater BMP research in progress across Minnesota through the University with collaboration of a number of partners.
 In the afternoon, there will be longer presentations focused on applying the science – advancing the field using two case studies of stormwater/LID implementation from ‘cradle to grave.’
 The case studies will explore initial thought and initial drivers, the design process and selection, the education/engagement/support building components, the identification of barriers and how they were overcome, the budget and how the project was funded, installation & construction, and to the final step of operation & future maintenance.

 The first case study is the Riverside Avenue Project